-8. Borrower's Loan Application.
-Borrower shall be in default if, during the Loan application process, Borrower or any persons or entities acting at the direction of Borrower or with Borrower's knowledge or consent gave materially false, misleading, or inaccurate information or statements to Lender (or failed to provide Lender with material information) in connection with the Loan.
-Material representations include, but are not limited to, representations concerning Borrower's occupancy of the Property as Borrower's principal residence.

-9. Protection of Lender's Interest in the Property and Rights Under this Security Instrument.
-If (a) Borrower fails to perform the covenants and agreements contained in this Security Instrument, (b) there is a legal proceeding that might significantly affect Lender's interest in the Property and/or rights under this Security Instrument (such as a proceeding in bankruptey, probate, for condemnation or forfeiture, for enforcement of a lien which may attain priority over this Security Instrument or to enforce laws or regulations), or (c) Borrower has abandoned the Property, then Lender may do and pay for whatever is reasonable or appropriate to protect Lender's interest in the Property and/or repairing the Property.
-Lender's actions can include, but are not limited to: (a) paying any sums secured by a lien which has priority over this Security Instrument, the Property and/or rights under this Security Instrument, including protecting and/or rights under this Security Instrument, include, but are not limited to: (a) paying reasonable atiorneys' fees to protect its interest in the Property and/or rights under this Security Instrument, the Property and/or rights under this Security Instrument, including its secured pay a lien which has priority over this Security Instrument, the Property includes, but is not limited to: (a) paying reasonable atiorneys' fees to protect its interest in the Property and/or rights under this Security Instrument, including its secured position in a bankruptey proceeding.
-Securing the Property includes, but is not limited to, entering the Property to make repairs, change locks, replace or board up doors and windows, drain water from pipes, climinate building or other code violations or dangerous conditions, and have utilities turned on or off.
+- 3. Borrower's Loan Application, Borrower shall be in default if, during the Loan application process, Borrower or any persons or entities acting at the direction of Borrower or with Borrower's knowledge or consent gave materially false, misleading or inaccurate information or statements to Lender (or failed to provide Lender with material information) in connection with the Loan.
+Material representations include, but are not limited to, representations concerning Borrower's occupancy of the Property as Borrower's principal residence. - 9.
+Protection of Lender's Interest in the Property and Rights Under this Security Instrument.
+If (a) Borrower fails to perform the covenants and agreements contained in this Security Instrument, (b) there is a legal proceeding that might significantly affect Lender's interest in the Property and/or rights under this Security Instrument (such as a proceeding in bankruptcy, probate, for condemnation or forfeiture, for enforcement of a lien which may attain priority over this Security Instrument or to enforce laws or regulations), or (c) Borrower has abandoned the Property, then Lender may do and pay for whatever is reasonable or appropriate to protect Lender's interest in the Property and rights under this Security Instrument, including protecting and/or assessing the value of the Property, and securing and/or repairing the Property.
+Lender's actions can include, but are not limited to: (a) paying any sums secured by a lien which has priority over this Security Instrument, (b) appearing in court; and (c) paying reasonable attorneys' fees to protect its interest in the Property and/or rights under this Security Instrument, including its secured position in a bankruptcy proceeding.
+Securing the Property includes, but is not limited to, entering the Property to make repairs, change locks, replace or board up doors and windows, drain water from pipes, eliminate building or other code violations or dangerous conditions, and have utilities turned on or off.
 Although Lender may take action under this Section 9, Lender does not have to do so and is not under any duty or obligation to do so.
+It is accord that Instrument in the property in Section 9.

-It is agreed that Lender incurs no liability for not taking any or all actions authorized under this Section 9.
-A and shall be payable, with such interest, upon notice from Lender to Borrower requesting payment.
-If this Security Instrument is on a leasehold, Borrower shall comply with all the provisions of the lease.
-If Borrower acquires fee title to the Property, the leasehold and the fee title shall not merge unless Lender agrees to the merger in writing.
+is agreed that Lender incurs no liability for not taking any or all actions authorized under this Section 9.

 Any amounts disbursed by Lender under this Section 9 shall become additional debt of Borrower secured by this Security Instrument.
-These amounts shall bear interest at the Note rate from the date of disbursement and shall be parched with such interest upon points from Lender to Borrower requesting nowment.
+These amounts shall bear interest at the Note rate from the date of disbursement and shall be payable, with such interest, upon notice from Lender to Borrower requesting payment.